The Rundown

 click to see more

-Best For Border Collie Puppies: Biologically appropriate for growing puppies
+Best for Border Collie Puppies: Biologically appropriate diet for growing puppies

 PROS

-- Contains DHA and EPA, specifically for developing pups
+- Contains DHA and EPA for proper eyes and brain development

 CONS